-Julie Wilson is Head of Investor Relations at T2AM.
-She is responsible for all investor relations and marketing functions.
+Julie Wilson is T2AM’s COO and CCO.
+She is responsible for the operations and regulatory compliance of the firm.
+In addition, she manages all investor relations and marketing functions.
 Mrs. Wilson began her career at T2AM in 2005 as an Associate.
 She became an Analyst in 2007 and was responsible for management of the proprietary due diligence process utilized by T2AM.
-Mrs. Wilson has also been involved with operational due diligence, manager due diligence and monitoring, and firm operations and compliance.
+In 2012, Mrs. Wilson became Head of Investor Relations, handling all client relationships and event management.
+She has also been involved with operational due diligence, investment due diligence and portfolio monitoring.
 Mrs. Wilson completed her BA in Business Economics at University of California at Santa Barbara.

-Timothy Long, CFA, is an Investment Analyst at T2AM, responsible for manager due diligence.
+Timothy Long, CFA, is Senior Investment Analyst at T2AM, responsible for investment due diligence.
 Mr. Long began his hedge fund career in 2008, managing the electronic trading system and daily execution for market-neutral and enhanced indexed equity portfolios at Agoralogos.
 In 2010, he joined AdAstra Capital Management where he frequently led their due diligence process and analyzed a wide spectrum of investment strategies.
 Mr. Long has a MS in Financial Engineering from Claremont Graduate University.

 Stephen P. Boyd is a Scientific Advisor to T2AM, assisting the firm with special research projects.
 Professor Boyd is the Samsung Professor of Engineering, and Professor of Electrical Engineering in the Information Systems Laboratory at Stanford University.
 He is a Fellow of the IEEE and SIAM, a Distinguished Lecturer of the IEEE Control Systems Society, and a member of the National Academy of Engineering.
 His current research focus is on convex optimization applications in control, signal processing, finance, and circuit design.
 Professor Boyd has authored and co-authored many research articles and three books: Convex Optimization, Linear Matrix Inequalities in System and Control Theory, and Linear Controller Design: Limits of Performance.
 His group has produced many open source tools, including CVX, CVXPY and Convex.jl, widely used parser-solvers for convex optimization.
 Professor Boyd has received many awards and honors for his research in control systems engineering and optimization, as well as numerous teaching awards.
 Most recently, he received the Walter J. Gores award, the highest award for teaching at Stanford University.
 At Stanford he has served as Director of the Information Systems Laboratory, Chair of the Library Committee, Chair of the David Packard EE Building Planning & Design Committee, and as a member of the Advisory Board.
 Professor Boyd received an AB degree in Mathematics, summa cum laude, from Harvard University in 1980, and a PhD in EECS from U. C. Berkeley in 1985.
 He also holds an honorary doctorate from Royal Institute of Technology, Stockholm.